-Please observe the following while visiting the Gardner Center:
+Please observe the following when visiting the Gardner Center:

 - Do not litter or leave food on the trails or disc golf course